Chipping, breaking or cracking a tooth is usually not serious. A dentist should be able to treat it.

 - chipped, cracked or broken a tooth

-If a piece of tooth has broken off, put it in milk or saliva (by spitting into a container if it's your tooth, or having your child spit into a container if it's theirs) and take it to the dentist.
+If a piece of tooth has broken off, put it in milk or saliva (by spitting into a container if it's your tooth, or having your child spit into a container if it's theirs) and take it to a dentist.
+The dentist may be able to glue the piece of tooth back on.

 Do not go to a GP.
 They will not be able to give you dental treatment.